xSlOom/xatAPI/README.md

 });
 ```
 <h1>Questions</h1>
 "The module doesn't work." - Follow and example an try again.
-(Module has been tested several times and it works.)
+(Module has been tested several times and it works.)<br />
 "How can I add new functions?" - Edit the xat.js file and do a new pull request. <br /> <br />
 Otherwise, open a new issue.
 <h1>Credits</h1>